-For example, organizations with devices running Windows 7 Professional can continue to receive update for $50, per device, for the first year, $100 for the second year, and $200 for the third and final year.
+For instance, organizations with devices running Windows 7 Professional can continue to receive update for $50 (per device) for the first year, $100 for the second year, and $200 for the third and final year.
 If the organization is using Windows 7 Enterprise, then the price will be half per device per year.

 Why the lifecycle is coming to an end for Windows 7?